Tuesday, October 30, 2012

 Besides collecting the things I’d brought in with me, I was hoping to take some documents that showed my work.
 Unfortunately, the LP guy had other ideas and kiboshed it… something about “proprietary information.”

 I was pretty disappointed.
 It wasn't like I wanted to sell our secrets to the competitor; I just wanted to show what I’d been doing for the last few years.
-I tried to explain that I just wanted to get new job, but he was unmoved.
+I tried to explain that I just wanted to get a new job, but he was unmoved.
 In retrospect, I can’t say that I blame him.
 I should have offered to scrub the real data out of the documents, but I wasn't thinking all that clearly and was under a great deal of duress.
 Luckily, I had brought home my Rolodex cards on the day I was canned.

 Kids, this is a Rolodex.
 Back in the Olden Days, it’s where you kept all your phone numbers and business cards.